yaya2devops/Azure_Cloud_Resume_Challenge/README.md

 - [Help1](https://adamtheautomator.com/azure-static-website/)
   [Help2](https://thecloudhub.com/2019/09/24/using-cloudflare-with-azure-blob-storage/) <br/>

- Everything is ready now, you should able to have your website running without the need of azure CDN!
+ Everything is ready now, you should be able to run your website without the need for a CDN.